How to create CD label using Photoshop

-This tutorial teaches you how to use Adobe Photoshop to create a CD label artwork for either CD duplication or for CD replication.
-The same procedures can be applied to DVD duplication and DVD replication as well.
+This tutorial teaches you how to use Adobe Photoshop to create a CD or DVD label for your compact disc copying project.

 The purpose of this tutorial is to transform a square (or rectangular) picture into a circle with the middle hole as shown below.

 It deserves a little bit math here before we continue.
 In Photoshop editing there are two numbers of interest, i.e picture resolution and number of pixels.
 To have a good print, compact disc replicators normally require the artwork to have at least 300 DPI.
 What this means is that the density of dots that make up the picture will have 300 dots per inch.
 If you measure a compact disc you will find that the diameter is 120mm, and the artwork is normally 2mm away from the CD edge.
 Hence the diameter of the label should be 116mm.
 Because of the mixing of metric and imperial systems here we will need to do some conversion to get the proper number of pixels for our label artwork.

 - Since 1 inch has 25.4mm, so the diameter of the label in inch will be 116 ÷ 25.4 = 4.567 inch.

 - Since we require 1 inch to have 300 pixels, so the number of pixels for 4.567 inches will be 300 x 4.567 = 1370 pixels.